 In 1999, we focused our efforts on mapping a variety of private and institutional archives and on collecting copies of Kapralova's scores, correspondence and other documents for the Society's archive.
 Over the next years, we will continue to identify important source materials and will publish their bibliography and other details on our website so that this information is available to scholars and anyone interested in furthering Kapralova Research.

 In 1999, thanks to the dedicated efforts of our members and partners, Kapralova's music was successfully promoted both in her homeland and abroad.
-That year, a number of reviews of Kapralova's music appeared in a variety of music journals and magazines, including the prestigeous BBC Music Magazine.
-Kapralova's music was also broadcast by radio stations in Austria and Holland.
-Besides these important efforts of our partners and individual members, it is our website that continues to be instrumental in promoting Kapralova's life and music.
+Reviews of Kapralova's music appeared in several music journals and magazines, including the BBC Music Magazine.
+The composer's music was also broadcast by radio stations in Austria and The Netherlands.
+Besides the aforementioned activities, it is our website that continues to be instrumental in promoting Kapralova's life and work.

 women in music

-Since its launch in 1998, our website has become an important source of information not only on Kapralova but also other women in music who have been promoted through our Women in Music internet project.
-In 1999, in collaboration with Dr. Jan Kralik from the Czech Academy of Arts and Sciences, we designed webpages in Czech and English promoting the life and work of the famous Czech soprano Emmy Destinn to comemmorate her upcoming anniversary in 2000.
-Dr. Eugene Gates, of the Royal Conservatory of Music in Toronto, has been behind another important web resource - The Women Composer Question, a comprehensive bibliography on women composers.
+Since its launch in 1998, our website has become an important source of information not only on Kapralova but also other women composers and musicians who have been promoted through our Women in Music internet project.
+In 1999, in collaboration with Dr. Jan Kralik from the Czech Academy of Arts and Sciences, we designed webpages promoting the life and work of the famous Czech soprano Emmy Destinn to comemmorate her upcoming anniversary in 2000.
+Dr. Eugene Gates, of the Royal Conservatory of Music in Toronto, has been behind another important resource on our website: a comprehensive bibliography The Woman Composer Question.